 It is legal to wager on the political betting market, and it is legal to wager on the Super Bowl.
 Therefore, it is legal to wager on political Super Bowl props.
 However, if you live in the US – even if you live in a state with locally regulated sportsbooks – you won’t find any politically themed Super Bowl props – or any political odds at all, for that matter.

-In order to bet on politics, political ads, and other “Presidential” betting lines, you’ve got to use a legal offshore betting sites like those listed here.
+In order to bet on politics, political ads, and other “Presidential” betting lines, you’ve got to use a legal offshore betting site like those listed here.
 There is just one caveat: Currently, residents of New Jersey cannot access these sites due to a temporary agreement between the offshore operators and that state’s government.

 Note: While it is nominally illegal for residents of CT and WA to gamble over the Internet, we’re not aware of anyone in either state ever being arrested or even fined for doing so, even as hundreds of thousands of residents wager at offshore venues on an annual basis.
 That said, if you live in either state, you must sign up and bet at your own risk.